mainkoon81/Study-Tableau/README.md

 ----------------------------------------------------------------------
 ### Intro
 > Why are data visualizations more useful for delivering insight than just using summary statistics?
+> How visual encodings influences the way we interpret information and in turn how well we can draw insights from the data?
 > What plot do you build in a given situation?

 __[two components]__